makersacademy/rps-challenge/README.md

 Then go to ```http://localhost:9292/```, enter your name and press 'Submit'.
 <img src='images/one.png'>

-Select wether to play against a computer or to have a multiplayer game.
+Select whether to play against a computer or to have a multiplayer game.
 <img src='images/two.png'>

-Make your choice by clicking on 'rock','paper' or 'scissors'.
+Make your choice by clicking on 'rock','paper' or 'scissor'.
 <img src='images/three.png'>

 You will see the result on the next page.
 Press 'Play again' if you want to have another game.